EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 * How easy can we make the device to install?
 * How long can we make the filters' lifespan?
 * What will we use to detect water flow and pollutants?
+* How will we measure the device's effectiveness?